 The Provident Life and Trust Company of Philadelphia was founded in 1865 by a group of Quakers, becoming one of the larger banking and insurance companies in the region.
 In the early 1920s, changes in state law required the separation of banking and insurance arms, creating a new company, Provident Mutual Life Insurance Company of Philadelphia.
 This new company picked a 12.5-acre parcel at 46th and Market, previously part of the sprawling campus of the Pennsylvania Hospital for the Insane, for a campus.
 After weathering a rocky decade in the 1930s, Provident Mutual grew steadily in the 40s and 50s, and by 1962, it had over 1,000 employees at its headquarters.
 Provident had finally outgrown its campus and decided to move back into downtown Philadelphia in 1983.
 The organization left Philadelphia in 1993.

-The historic Provident Mutual Life Insurance Company building was renovated into an integrated health campus that will provide outpatient pediatric and adult behavioral health services, a federally qualified health center, early childhood education, a workforce development program, and public community space.
-The buildings will be anchored by Public Health Management Corporation (PHMC), a nonprofit public health institute that builds healthier communities through partnerships with government, foundations, businesses, and community-based organizations.
-The restored campus will also become the new home of the Children’s Hospital of Philadelphia (CHOP), the nation’s first hospital devoted exclusively to the care of children.
+The historic Provident Mutual Life Insurance Company building was renovated into an integrated health campus providing outpatient pediatric and adult behavioral health services, a federally qualified health center, educational centers, a workforce development program, and public community space.
+The project is anchored by KIPP Philadelphia, a charter school, and Public Health Management Corporation (PHMC), a nonprofit public health institute that builds healthier communities through partnerships with government, foundations, businesses, and community-based organizations.
+The restored campus is also the new home of the Children’s Hospital of Philadelphia (CHOP), the nation’s first hospital devoted exclusively to the care of children.

-As the new homes for PHMC and CHOP, the Provident Health campus created over 150,000 square feet of direct healthcare space with specialized facilities dedicated to pediatric care.
+As the new homes for KIPP, PHMC, and CHOP, the Provident Health campus created over 150,000 square feet of direct healthcare space with specialized facilities dedicated to pediatric care.
 PHMC provides direct case management services to over 850 each year in their new facilities.
-The revitalized space also houses their Turning Points for Children program, which provides child welfare, family strengthening
+The revitalized space also houses their Turning Points for Children program, which provides child welfare, family

 NTCIC facilitated the investment in the $12 million of federal Historic Tax Credits generated by the $71 million historic revitalization efforts and provided $10 million in New Markets Tax Credit allocation to ensure the project’s success.